Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Introduction

-While \taxonomy{} is originally designed to study within-label variation (like the second example in Figure~\ref{fig:two-step}, which provides different explanations for the same NLI label), it remains unclear how well this approach generalizes to label variation settings, and \textbf{\textit{how it can support a deeper understanding of the two-step decision-making process in annotation}}.
-To better understand how and why annotators agree or disagree in NLI, this work decomposes label variation with the help of free-text explanations.
-By analyzing the interaction of label choices, explanation categories, and explanation text similarities, we offer a deeper view into the reasoning behind disagreement at the dataset and annotator levels.
+While \taxonomy{} was originally designed to study within-label variation (like the second example in Figure~\ref{fig:intro}, which provides different explanations for the same NLI label), it remains unclear how well its approach generalizes to label variation settings.
+In this work, we analyze the interaction of label choices, explanation categories, and explanation text similarities to provide a deeper view of how explanations relate to NLI labels.
+This perspective allows us to identify patterns of agreement and disagreement that are not apparent from label distribution alone and to better characterize sources of variation across annotators.
 Specifically, our key contributions include:

-\paragraph{From within-label to label variation} We annotate two NLI datasets, LiveNLI \citep{jiang-etal-2023-ecologically} and VariErr \citep{weber-genzel-etal-2024-varierr} with the \taxonomy{} taxonomy, enabling the study of reasoning types across both within-label and label variation.
+\paragraph{From within-label to label variation} We annotate two NLI datasets, LiveNLI \citep{jiang-etal-2023-ecologically} and VariErr \citep{weber-genzel-etal-2024-varierr} with the \taxonomy{} taxonomy, enabling the study of reasoning categories across both within-label and label variation.

-\paragraph{Annotator tracking via explanation categories} By combining NLI labels with explanation categories, we track individual annotators’ reasoning patterns and uncover behavioral consistencies that are not apparent from label distributions alone.
+\paragraph{Annotator tracking via explanation categories} By combining NLI labels with explanation categories, we track individual annotators' reasoning patterns and uncover behavioral consistencies that are not apparent from label distributions alone.

 \paragraph{Quantitative analysis of agreement beyond labels} We measure agreement at three levels: NLI label, explanation category, and text similarity of explanations.
-Our results show that alignment in reasoning types better correlates with explanation similarity than label agreement alone, emphasizing the importance of explanations for understanding annotator disagreement.
+Our results show that alignment in reasoning categories better correlates with explanation similarity than NLI label agreement alone, emphasizing the importance of explanations for understanding annotator disagreement.